 The League Information Form provides USSSA the contact information necessary when issues arise that regard you.
 It also contains information that allows USSSA to plan and structure the upcoming season.

-Leagues register teams by filling out the registration template (see illustration).
+Leagues register teams by filling out the registration template (see illustration below).
 Every registered team receives a log in ID and Password to log into the USSSA computer to their specific team site.
 At the team site, managers can enter their rosters, view rankings, search for tournaments, post player statistics and email messages to players about day-to-day team business.
 Once a manager receives a log in ID and Password, he retains that for life and can easily access his home page to register a new team year after year.

-Each affiliated league designates an individual to serve as Area Director for the league.
+Each affiliated league designates an individual to serve as Director for the league.
 This individual will receive a special log in ID and Password to log into the USSSA computer and handle certain league functions, including setting up the league and/or tournaments and posting results of those league or tournament games into the computer.
-The Area Director will also be a point of contact for the State office when issues or questions arise concerning the league.
+The Director will also be a point of contact for the State office when issues or questions arise concerning the league.

 Below are the fees associated with sanctioning a league with USSSA: